 As we settle into the flight, I was flipping through a magazine with an article about Wrigley Field.
 “Oh, are you going to Wrigley Field?” asked the friendly Southwest flight attendant.

 Before I could respond, Linda spoke right up and said “Oh yes, my husband is singing the National Anthem for the Cubs tomorrow night.”

 “Well,” said the attendant, “if he is singing for the Cubs, he can certainly sing for us,” and she went on to take everyone’s drink orders.

-Now I know Southwest likes to do things a little differently, so while I knew she was being friendly, I also knew there was a good chance that I would be asked to sing.
+Now I know Southwest likes to do things a little differently, so while I knew she was being friendly, I also knew there was indeed a good chance that she would ask me to sing.

 Sure enough, after the drinks had been served, the flight attendants got on the microphone, told everyone about my upcoming performance at Wrigley, and invited me up to the front to sing for the entire plane.

 While I realized that the plane was full of strangers, it was also a much smaller crowd than the one at Wrigley the next evening.
 If I can’t sing for this crowd, how will I sing to a packed stadium?

 So, somewhere over Indiana and 30,000 feet, I sang the National Anthem to the passengers.
 I remember so many heads sticking up above the seats like so many prairie dogs checking out a new noise.

 I sang through it just fine and received a nice applause.
 Another lady jumped up to sing “Amazing Grace,” and I headed back to my seat.
 By then, it was time for our approach to land in Chicago.